 A ConnectX InfiniBand adapter can be used in Ethernet mode.
-It requires mlx4_en modules which handle Ethernet specific functions and plug into the netdev mid-layer.
-Due to the high bandwidth achieved by this adapter, specific settings must be made to adapt the network default settings.
+It requires mlx4_en modules which handle Ethernet specific functions and which plug into the netdev mid-layer.
+As a result of the high bandwidth possible with this adapter, changes should be made to the default settings for the network.